Judge Terminology

 - LPV: Limited Procedure Violation.
 One of the infractions that players can commit at Competitive and Professional REL.
 See the IPG for more details.

 - LTHJ: Large Tournament Head Judge.
 A defunct certification for people capable of head judging large tournaments.
-Replaced with PTHJ.
+Replaced with PTHJ, then removed entirely after Judge Academy ceased to exist.
+Roughly corresponds to an L5 judge under JF and the IJP.

 - LTO: Logistics and Tournament Operations.
 One of the L3 qualities.

 - MF: Magicfest.
-A stage magic performance festival in Edinburgh.
-No, wait, now it's WOTC's new name for Grand Prix.
+A stage magic performance festival in Edinburgh, Scotland.
+No, wait, actually it was WOTC's new name for Grand Prix, before they ceased to exist.

 - ML: Match Loss.
 A type of penalty that can be issued at Competitive REL events.
 See the IPG for more details.